Github|...

 2. Confirm the passphrase

-If you skip env init, the vault will be created automatically the first time you run env set.
+If you skip env unlock, the vault will be created automatically the first time you run env set.

 Teams